thomas-zahner/rustlab-2024-ratatui/workshop/07_help_popup.md

 ![help popup](images/help_popup.png)

-This chapter is also important to follow because we will be using the same popup mechanism for the next widget we are going to implement.
+This chapter is also important to follow because we will be using the same popup mechanism for the next widgets that we are going to implement.

+> [!NOTE]
+> Switch to `chapter-7` branch to get ready for this chapter:
+>
+> ```sh
+> git merge origin/chapter-7
+> ```

 ## Refactoring Event Handling

-Now, here is a question to ponder: when we display the help popup, how the event handling should work?
+🤔 **Question**: When we display the help popup, how the event handling should work?

 The answer depends on your project structure, but we are going to design this in a way that the help popup will be able to communicate with the main application, very much like the terminal events.
 In other words, we will support sending events **within** the application.